 Mitel® MiVoice Business (MiVoice Business) is the brand name of the call manager software solution.
-The MiVoice Business solution can be deployed on industry standard servers, in a virtualized computing environment, or on Mitel's 3300 Communications Platform (ICP).
+The MiVoice Business solution can be deployed on industry standard servers, in a virtualized computing environment, or on Mitel's SMB Controller or EX Platform.

 The MiVoice Business solution delivers sophisticated call management applications and desktop solutions to businesses.
 The MiVoice Business solution delivers a highly scalable, resilient, and robust call control that fully utilizes the power of IP.
-If required, the MiVoice Business solution can employ the 3300 ICP to support traditional TDM-based telephony for legacy devices and PSTN connectivity.
+The MiVoice Business solution can employ hardware appliances or SIP Gateways to support traditional TDM-based telephony for legacy devices and PSTN connectivity.

-Mitel's 3300 ICP architecture uses the IP network to connect IP telephony devices and provides a supplementary TDM (time division multiplexing) subsystem to switch calls between traditional telephone devices.
-The 3300 ICP has the advantage of being able to optimally switch both types of traffic; IP or TDM.
-The 3300 ICP provides native call setup, tear down, and signaling between Ethernet IP-connected telephones.
-For traditional telephony, such as POTS and PSTN trunks, call handling is also handled natively by the 3300 ICP through a conventional TDM circuit-switched subsystem.
+MiVoice Business hardware appliances, such as the EX or SMBC, use the IP network to connect IP telephony devices and provides a supplementary TDM (time division multiplexing) subsystem to switch calls between traditional telephone devices.
+They have the advantage of being able to optimally switch both types of traffic; IP or TDM and provide native call setup, tear down, and signaling between Ethernet IP-connected telephones.
+For traditional telephony, such as POTS and PSTN trunks, call handling is also handled.